PaulESantos/RDataScience/Quickstart_RPackages.md

 ```

 **Passing arguments**
 Sometimes other functions are embedded in your function, and you'd like to pass arguments to them.
 For example, below, I add an option to make a plot and the `plot` function has a wide range of options that you might want to customize.
-You can add `...` to your function's arguments, and `...` to the function you're passing arguments to to acheive this:
+You can add `...` to your function's arguments, and `...` to the function you're passing arguments to to achieve this:

 ```r